MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/reference/resources/includes/getresource-description.md

 ms.assetid: 1589a95b-baa6-4f22-b7be-9b219409baba
 ---

-Gets a resource from within the component manifest.
+Gets a CSS, HTML or img resource defined in the component manifest.